Skip to main content

 How heavy are the stone garden ornaments?

-Our cast stone garden ornaments typically weigh between 15–80kg depending on size.
-Smaller pieces like decorative animals and wall plaques sit at the lighter end (5–15kg), while large statues, bird baths, and urns range from 30–80kg.
-Every product page lists the exact weight so you can plan accordingly.
-For items over 20kg, we recommend a solid paving slab base rather than placing directly on soil.
-Heavier items ship via specialist pallet delivery to prevent transit damage.
+Cast stone pieces weigh between 15–80kg depending on size.
+Smaller decorative animals and wall plaques sit at 5–15kg, while large statues, bird baths, and urns range from 30–80kg.
+Items over 20kg need a solid paving slab base rather than bare soil.

 What are the best garden ornaments for small UK gardens?

-Compact ornaments between 300–600mm tall work best in gardens under 50 square metres.
-Bird baths on a single pedestal take up less than 0.2 square metres of ground space while creating a strong focal point.
-Wall-mounted plaques and garden mirrors add depth without using any floor area at all.
-For courtyard gardens, a single well-placed stone ornament priced from £35–£150 has more impact than several smaller pieces scattered about.
+Ornaments between 300–600mm tall suit gardens under 50m².
+Bird baths on a single pedestal take up less than 0.2m² of ground while creating a strong focal point.
+Wall-mounted plaques and garden mirrors add depth without using any floor space at all.

 How do I clean and maintain stone garden ornaments?

-A soft-bristle brush and warm soapy water is all you need, done once or twice a year.
-Avoid pressure washers — they strip the surface texture and can crack softer stone at pressures above 1,000 PSI.
-For algae buildup, a 50/50 mix of white vinegar and water removes green growth without damaging the stone.
-You can apply a stone sealer every 1–2 years to slow weathering, but many customers prefer to let the natural patina develop — that aged look is part of the charm.
-In winter, cast stone rated to -15°C won't need covering.
+Use a soft-bristle brush with warm soapy water once a year.
+Avoid pressure washers — they strip surface texture and crack softer stone above 1,000 PSI.
+For algae, a 50/50 mix of white vinegar and water removes green growth without damaging the stone.
+Apply a sealer every 1–2 years to slow weathering, or let the natural patina develop.

 Do you offer free delivery on garden ornaments in the UK?

-Yes — free delivery is included on all orders to the UK mainland, with no minimum spend.
-Items are professionally packed with protective wrapping to prevent transit damage.
-Standard delivery takes 3–5 working days.
-For heavier items (over 30kg), we use a specialist pallet service with careful handling throughout.
-You'll receive tracking details by email once your order ships.
-Scottish Highlands, Northern Ireland, and offshore islands may carry a small surcharge — check our delivery information page for full details.
+Yes, free delivery is included on all UK mainland orders.
+Items are professionally packed with protective wrapping and standard delivery takes 3–5 working days.
+For items over 30kg, we use a specialist pallet service.
+Scottish Highlands, Northern Ireland, and offshore islands may carry a small surcharge — see our delivery page for details.

 How much do garden ornaments cost in the UK?